 Existing law authorizes a court to include in an extended order for protection against domestic violence: (1) a requirement that the adverse party surrender, sell or transfer any firearm in his or her possession or under his or her custody or control; and (2) a prohibition on the adverse party against possessing or having under his or her custody or control any firearm while the order is in effect.
-(NRS 33.031) Section 1 of this bill requires the court to include such provisions in an extended order for protection against domestic violence.
-Existing law also authorizes the court to include in such an extended order a limited exception from the prohibition to possess or have under the adverse party's custody or control any firearm if the adverse party establishes certain facts relating to the necessity of using or possessing a firearm for purposes of his or her employment.
-(NRS 33.031) Section 1 adds the requirement that the adverse party establish that he or she only uses or possesses the firearm in the course of his or her employment.
+(NRS 33.031) Existing law also authorizes the court to include in such an extended order a limited exception from the prohibition to possess or have under the adverse party's custody or control any firearm if the adverse party establishes certain facts relating to the necessity of using or possessing a firearm for purposes of his or her employment.
+(NRS 33.031) Section 1 of this bill adds the requirement that the adverse party establish that he or she only uses or possesses the firearm in the course of his or her employment.
 Additionally, existing law makes an adverse party who violates any provision included in an extended order for protection against domestic violence concerning the surrender, sale, transfer, possession, custody or control of a firearm guilty of a gross misdemeanor.
 (NRS 33.031) Section 1 increases the crime to a category B felony.

-Section 2 of this bill revises the methods by which an adverse party who is ordered to surrender, sell or transfer any firearm pursuant to an extended order for protection against domestic violence may do so by removing the option to surrender a firearm to a person designated by the court.
-Section 2 also provides that an adverse party who does not have any firearm to surrender, sell or transfer must submit an affidavit to the court stating that fact.
+Section 2 of this bill provides that if an adverse party who is ordered to surrender, sell or transfer any firearm pursuant to an extended order for protection against domestic violence does not have any firearm to surrender, sell or transfer, the adverse party must submit an affidavit to the court stating that fact.
 Section 2 additionally provides that if an adverse party sells or transfers a firearm to a licensed firearm dealer, the licensed firearm dealer is required to provide the adverse party with a receipt containing certain information regarding the sale or transfer.

-Sections 3 and 4 of this bill provide that in every judgment of conviction issued for a battery which constitutes domestic violence or stalking, respectively, the court must inform the person convicted that he or she is prohibited from owning, possessing or having under his or her custody or control any firearm, and order the person convicted to permanently surrender, sell or transfer any firearm that he or she owns or has in his or her possession or under his or her custody or control.
-Sections 3 and 4 also provide that any person who violates a provision included in a judgment of conviction issued for a battery which constitutes domestic violence or stalking is guilty of a category B felony.
+Section 3 of this bill provides that in every judgment of conviction or admonishment of rights issued for a battery which constitutes domestic violence, the court must inform the person convicted that he or she is prohibited from owning, possessing or having under his or her custody or control any firearm, and order the person convicted to permanently surrender, sell or transfer any firearm that he or she owns or has in his or her possession or under his or her custody or control.
+Section 4 of this bill requires a court to include a finding in the judgment of conviction or admonishment of rights of a person convicted of stalking if the court determines the victim has an ongoing, reasonable fear of physical harm and the convicted person has a relationship with the victim that also makes the act domestic violence.
+If such a finding is entered in the judgment of conviction or admonishment of rights, section 4 prohibits the convicted person from owning, possessing or having under his or her custody or control any firearm.
+Sections 3 and 4 also provide that a person who violates a provision included in a judgment of conviction or admonishment of rights issued for a battery which constitutes domestic violence or stalking relating to owning, possessing or taking other actions relating to a firearm is guilty of a category B felony.